P-Askew-Eng/RETools/README.md

 ====
 Some short scripts for renewable energy problems.

-All tools licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License unless specified otherwise - use at your own risk.
+All tools copyright Paul Askew 2015 and licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License unless specified otherwise - use at your own risk.

 http://creativecommons.org/licenses/by-nc-sa/4.0/